What do you look for in a long term project?

 Some simple advice is to make photographs daily, and to look at them carefully, analyze them and to get to know how to use the language of photography on a very personal level.
 Look at the work of other photographers.
 Take active parts in local and global photo communities.
 Immerse yourself in the world of photography so your work can excel and stand out from the crowd.
 It often helps to “print” you photographs and hang them on your own walls where you will see them repeatedly — that will help you learn what you like about your own work, as well as what you could do better next time.
 Having lots of working prints on your wall is much better than looking at them briefly on a computer screen.

-the most universal language on the planet.
+Photography is the most universal language on the planet.
 And I believe it will continue to grow in importance as we all connect with each other — via the internet, smartphones and other ways — moment by moment, by sharing pictures from our lives and from our unique points of view.